windicss/svelte-windicss-preprocess/README.md

 * [Using tailwind directives](https://github.com/voorjaar/svelte-windicss-preprocess/blob/main/docs/using-tailwind-directives.md), such as @apply, @screen.

-* States attribute: such as `base sm md lg xl xxl focus hover dark sm:hover dark:hover ...` after applid media rules then also will be merged into the `class` attribute.
-(In development)
+* States attribute: such as `sm md lg xl xxl focus hover dark ...` after applid media rules then also will be merged into the `class` attribute.
+(Attributes like `sm:hover` are not available because they may be rarely used and slow down the parsing speed.)

 * Customize: Customize font or color, etc. (In development)